This first appeared in The Havok Journal on May 10, 2015.

 On the east coast, a city is smoldering, recovering, breathing a sigh after hours of fear, fire, anger and destruction.
 A man lost his life in a painful way under mysterious circumstances, at the hands of those sworn to protect life and order.
 There is real disobedience and unrest for valid reasons, despite how counterproductive the material destruction might prove to be.
 There is a cry for justice in a flawed system that protects its own kith and kin, lives within omerta to a fault, even when the protectors become the killers.

 As all of this happened, the Supreme Court heard arguments about the legality of same-sex marriage, about the prospect of removing marriage legislation from the state courts and into a national ruling.
 Of course, there are loud voices on both sides of the issue, and being a fan of equal rights for all peoples, I have my own to add to the din – but there is none so loud or ridiculous as the Pledge in Solidarity to Defend Marriage.

 The pledge document states that marriage is between one man and one woman, blah blah blah.
 This is nothing new.
 What is new, however, is their wording, which basically encourages civil disobedience:

 “Our highest respect for the rule of law requires that we not respect an unjust law that directly conflicts with higher law.
-A decision purporting to redefine marriage flies in the face of the Constitution and is contrary to the natural created order.
-As people of faith we pledge obedience to our Creator when the State directly conflicts with higher law.
+A decision purporting to redefine marriage flies in the face of the Constitution and is contrary to the naturally created order.
+As people of faith, we pledge obedience to our Creator when the State directly conflicts with higher law.
 We respectfully warn the Supreme Court not to cross this line.”